AmrHMorsy/Procedural-Terrain-Generation-OpenGL/README.md

 ### Volumetric Fog

 This technique simulates fog by estimating the density of the fog particles in the regions of space visibile to the camera and then uses raymarching to calculate the amount of light that reaches the camera after the physical interaction of the fog particles with the incoming light.
-Noise-based functions were used to estimate the fog color, the fog density, the scattering coeficient and the asymmetry parameter (g) of the Henyey-Greenstein phase function, which is a mathematical model used to describe the scattering of light in mediums such as fog, clouds and water.
+Noise-based functions were used to estimate the fog color, the fog density, the scattering coefficient and the asymmetry parameter (g) of the Henyey-Greenstein phase function, which is a mathematical model used to describe the scattering of light in mediums such as fog, clouds and water.

 ![ptg8](https://github.com/user-attachments/assets/73bf7d11-16af-45f6-93e9-4ec527d3664d)

 ### Infinite Terrains

-As the camera moves in any of the XZ directions, more unique terrains are generated, giving the ilusion of infinite terrains.
+As the camera moves in any of the XZ directions, more unique terrains are generated, giving the illusion of infinite terrains.
 It works by translating terrain patches that are behind the camera to the front and recalculating the noise to generate new unique height maps.
 This trick simulates infinite terrains, but keeps the total number of terrain patches constant.

 ![ptg7](https://github.com/user-attachments/assets/9387499d-d74f-4834-a874-94beec913997)